Cairns District Rugby League

-The Cairns District Rugby League was formed on 5 August 1918 and is the administrative body for the game of rugby league football in Cairns, Queensland.
-The CDRL runs senior, junior and women's club competitions and has its headquarters at Barlow Park.
+The Cairns District Rugby League is the administrative body for the game of rugby league football in Cairns, Queensland.
+Formed on 5 August 1918, the CDRL runs senior, junior and women's club competitions and has its headquarters at Barlow Park.
 The competition changed its name to Far North Queensland Rugby League in 2023.

+The competetion extends from Mossman-Port Douglas Sharks in the north, to the Tully Tigers to the south.